 But our compassion wrapped up in tiny hashtags isn’t enough.
 If we really cared, maybe some money donated to a cause or even the pursuit of knowledge on the wider socio political situation might help out those people in Paris, and the subsequent Muslims that have been attacked since that night, a little more than an overlay ever will.
 Your red, white and blue profile picture brings the dead no comfort and nor does it ease the pain of the living.
 Essentially, it does fuck all.

 But for that one moment, we get to overlay the reality by projecting a hazy compassion and solidarity, and we all sleep easier at night believing our humanity remains intact.

 What really got me was the mob mentality of it all.
 Once you had seen everyone else doing it, people naturally followed as everyone unthinkingly and unwittingly accepted a seriously biased view of the world and the violence we suffer.

-I sigh as I say this, because I’m weary of living in a world in which I even have to say it, but the attacks in Paris were awful.
-I also believe that the people who changed their profile pictures did feel a genuine sadness and pain at the incident.
-However, my frustration and anger comes from living in a world that continues to overlay the real issues with hysterical propaganda about Muslims, and from the number of people who so unthinkingly go along with it.
+I sigh as I say this, because I'm weary of living in a world in which I even have to say it, but the attacks in Paris were awful.
+Not for one moment do I believe that the people that changed their pictures did not feel real sadness and pain at the incident.
+My frustration and anger comes from living in a world that continues to overlay the real issues with hysterical propaganda about Muslims and the amount of people who so unthinkingly go along with it.